 Web push notifications allow you to send a message, either on a pc or mobile, to your website visitors who have accepted to receive notifications.
-The notification is displayed even if the subscriber is not on your website, or if the browser if closed.
 This communication channel is quite useful addition to your marketing strategy to further retain contacts.

 What are the benefits?

 - Higher subscription rate - Very easy to accept notifications, without having to provide personal information.

 - Higher conversion rate - 20 times higher than emails.

 - Better delivery - Unlike emails that can end up in the spam folder.

 - Low unsubscribe rate - Visitors remain subscribers longer.

 - Personalized content - Using profile information of known subscribers found in your contact list.

 How to use it?